 “Because.”
 He smiled at her with the self-awareness that only comes from experience.
-“Because I deserve to find what I’m looking for.”
+“Because, Shayleigh, I deserve to find what I want.”

 She stared into the fire, her eyes mirrored the light, and the silence stretched from moments to minutes.

+Biting off chunks, Fánaí chewed his until finished, dusted his hands on his pants, and drank from his canteen.
 “Tell me about your kind… fairies… what do they enjoy?
-What do they love?”
-He asked.
+What do they love?” he asked.

 At first, it didn’t look as if she would answer.

-“We love to ride the wind… especially after it rains when the richness of the air, the moisture, gives our wings more flexibility.”
+“We love to ride the wind… especially after rain, when the richness of the air and moisture gives our wings more bend and reach.”

 “We fly highest and farthest then.
-That freedom… the feeling of our wings drinking in the wind is what fairies long for.”
-Her eyes locked on his.
+That freedom… the feeling of wings drinking in the air, spreading on the wind to lift us is what we—I—long for.”
+Her eyes fixed on his.
 “To dance through the sky is why we exist.
-You can always tell when a fairy is happiest.
-When we fly, we cry with joy, and the tears trail behind us in a stream of colors.”
+You can always tell when we’re happiest.
+When we fly, we cry with joy, and those tears trail behind us in a stream of colors.”

-Something in his eyes showed he knew what she meant and had known a similar longing.
-She grew quiet again, but it was a more thoughtful, less painful, silence.
+As she set her eyes on him for a long moment, he understood what she meant and had known a similar longing.
+She must have sensed that as she grew quiet again, a more thoughtful, less painful silence.

 “With life.”
-It had grown late, and he banked the fire, saying, “Time for sleep, you need rest.
+It had grown late, and he banked the fire, telling her, “Time for sleep; you need rest.
 Tomorrow is a new day.”

-Her head was already nodding, chin to her chest, as he stepped around the fire, spread a blanket, and eased her onto it.
+The girl slipped into a semi-doze, and Fánaí stepped around the fire, spread a blanket, and eased her onto it.
 Covering her, he brushed the strands of hair from her face.
-So young and so beautiful, he thought, just like my daughter if she had lived.
+So young and beautiful, he thought, just like my daughter if she had lived.

 * * *

-He awoke to realize dawn had passed, and it was near midmorning.
+Fánaí awoke to realize dawn had passed, and it was near midmorning.
 The days and miles behind him had worn him down.
 The fire had burned to embers, and as he sat up, he realized his cloak now covered him.
-Standing, he looked over to where she had slept.
-She was gone.
+Standing with a groan, he looked to where she had slept.
+Shayleigh was gone.

 Outside, he stood near where he had found her and then slowly turned, his breath a wreath around him in the freezing air.
 The sky had cleared, and as his eyes searched the rocks above, a bright rainbow arched overhead.
-The largest he had ever seen, so high and extending so far he couldn’t see its end.
-He heard the sweep of wings and laughter carried on the wind.
-A message for him that said she would live and somehow, someway, somewhere… find happiness.
+The largest he had ever seen, so high and extending so far, he couldn’t see its end.
+The sweep of wings and laughter carried to him on the wind.
+A message that Shayleigh would live and, somehow, somewhere… find happiness.

-He smiled at the magic and realized that he had found part of what he searched for.
-Meaning and purpose, where his choices and actions made a difference, not only in his life but someone else’s too.
-He would never leave behind his past—never recover who and what was lost—but his step would be lighter as he continued his journey.
+Fánaí smiled at the magic and realized he had found part of what he had searched for.
+Meaning and purpose, where his choices and actions made a difference, not only in his life but in someone else’s too.
+The past could not be left behind—he could never recover who and what he’d lost—but his step would be lighter as he continued his journey.